syncfusion-content/wpf-docs/wpf/XlsIo/Working-with-Formulas.md

 {% endhighlight %}

-> Note: Enable automatic updation of links in Excel to view the result for the preceding code.
+N> Enable automatic updation of links in Excel to view the result for the preceding code.

 ## Supported Functions